rodmonic/DragonWoodAI/README.md

 * Certain enhancements I did not model and I just focussed on the cards that modify a users score.
 I also only dealt with permanent enhancements not ones that require the AI to decide whether to use them on each attack.
 This allows the AI to focus on the task of attacking and can be added in later once a sucessful algorithm and system have been developed.

-* As strategy will be slightly different dependant on the number of players, Initially I will play with 4 players; one controlled by AI and the other 3 by the determinsitic algorithm.
+* As strategy will be slightly different dependant on the number of players, Initially I will play with 4 players; one controlled by AI (I called her Alice) and the other 3 by the determinsitic algorithm (Bob, Charles and Dylan).

 ### Goal 2 - Determinsitic algorithm

 After the model was created I needed to develop a rule based approach to selecting an attack.
+This is what I eventually judge any AI's success or failure against.
+After trail and error the following algorith was developed.

 1. Find all possible attacks and card combinations from a players current hand.
 1. For each card combo work out the expected value of the number of dice.
 This is the number of cards times by 2.5.